Home > Kayak Theory > Guide To Kayaking Apps

 Safety is important when you’re out on the water and there are numerous apps out there that can help you stay safe.

 Apps that can be particularly useful are the ones that can help you plan your trip in advance.
-These can help you to check water levels, water speeds, tides and even weather conditions.
+These can help you to check water levels, water speeds, tides and even weather conditions, like rain.
 These can be useful when it comes to finding safe places to kayak and helping you avoid any potentially dangerous conditions.

 Video: Review River Guide App